oscal-compass/compliance-trestle/docs/trestle-spec.md

 #### `trestle add`

 This command allows users to add an OSCAL model to a subcomponent in source directory structure of the model.
-For example, `trestle add -e metadata.roles -i catalogs/mycatalog` will add the following property under the `metadata` property for a catalog that will be written to the appropriate file under `catalogs/mycatalog` directory:
+For example, `trestle add -f ./catalog.json -e metadata.roles ` will add the following property under the `metadata` property for a catalog that will be written to the appropriate file under `catalogs/mycatalog` directory:

 ~~~
 "roles": [